JoryHogeveen/view-admin-as/readme.txt

 = Security =

-This plugin will keep your users and data secure, see item 7 at FAQ for more info!
+This plugin will keep your users and data secure, see item **7** at [FAQ](https://wordpress.org/plugins/view-admin-as/faq/) for more info!

 = Developer notes =

 This plugin will only be useful for admins (network super admins or regular admins).
 It will not add functionalities for other roles unless you specifically apply custom capabilities for those users.
 Also keep in mind that switching to users that have equal roles is disabled. (regular admins to regular admins + super admins to super admins)

+I've created this at first for myself since I'm a developer and often need to see the outcome on roles which my clients use.

+So, when you are developing a plugin or theme that does anything with roles or capabilities you can use this plugin to easily check if everything works.
+No more hassle of creating test users and constantly logging out and in anymore!

+This plugin is also useful to support your clients and/or users.
+For example; make screen display presets of the edit and overview pages before you let them log in.

 == Installation ==